 kunanyi/Mount Wellington Cable Car proposal

-In July 2019, the City of Hobart requested further information to assess the planning application against the provisions of the Hobart Interim Planning Scheme 2015 and the Wellington Park Management Plan 2013.
+In July 2019, a request was made to the proponent for further information in order to properly assess the planning application against the provisions of the Hobart Interim Planning Scheme 2015 and the Wellington Park Management Plan 2013.

 It is part of the standard planning application assessment process that requests for further information are made to ensure all provisions of the planning scheme are addressed.